 When there is a problem with the airflow, your air conditioning unit will usually give you warning signs.
 You might start experiencing hot and cold spots or no air blowing from vents in your house.
 The vents might give out little to no air, or you might face pressure imbalance in your home.
 So, it is important to learn about these signs to get to the bottom of the issue.

 If you have set your thermostat to the same setting throughout your house, you might be wondering why certain rooms feel hot while others feel cold.
-Temperature variations in your home are a vital sign, indicating that there is something wrong with your HVAC airflow.
+Temperature variations in your home are vital signs indicating that there is something wrong with your HVAC airflow.

-You have set your unit in the lowest setting, but your room remains hot, and you barely feel any air circulation.
-So, you put your hand under the vents but feel little to no air blowing out.
+You have set your unit in the lowest setting, but your room remains hot, and the air is barely coming out of the vents.
 This indicates an airflow problem.

 3. Pressure Imbalance